-Our Settlement Services are conveniently located in downtown Sault Ste.
-Marie at 477 Queen Street East, Unit #101.
+Conveniently located in downtown, our Settlement Services office can be found at 477 Queen Street East, Unit #101.

 The Resettlement Assistance Program (RAP) provides immediate and essential support to Government Assisted Refugees (GARs) who are selected overseas on the basis of their need for protection through Canada’s Refugee and Humanitarian Resettlement Program.
 RAP, which is separate from the Settlement Program, provides a bridge to assist incoming refugees in their settlement and community integration journey.
-While we do provide needed support for GARs, all New to the Sault (NTTS) services are available to every newcomer residing or moving to Sault Ste.
+While we provide needed support for GARs, all settlement services are available to every newcomer residing or moving to Sault Ste.
 Marie.

 Resettlement Assistance Program (RAP) program services include:

-Our RAP program Settlement Consultants and all staff members at the Sault Community Career Centre work towards our common goal of moving refugees to a healthy state of independence by creating an inclusive and accessible environment.
+We work towards moving refugees to a healthy state of independence by creating an inclusive and accessible environment.

 477 Queen Street East, Unit #101.
 Sault Ste.
 Marie, ON P6A 1Z5